Iceland travel advice

 Always be aware of your surroundings when in public places.
 Be particularly vigilant if attending sporting events and during religious holidays and other public celebrations, as terrorists have used such occasions to mount attacks.

 Coastal waters can be dangerous.
 Riptides, large waves, and strong ocean currents can catch even experienced swimmers off guard.
+Large surges of water or “sneaker waves” have killed people at the Reynisfjara and Kikjufjara black sand beaches in southern Iceland, including one in June 2022.

 Inland waters may also be dangerous.
 Many of Iceland’s rivers have swift currents and waterfalls.
-Always check downstream before you swim in a river.
 Hot springs can be dangerously hot.
-Always check the water before going into a natural hot spring.

-Adventure tourism
+Adventure tourism and natural hazards

 • buy travel insurance that includes helicopter rescue and medical evacuation